CLARITY -- Comparing heterogeneous data using dissimiLARITY: Discussion

 CLARITY can be applied to any pair of datasets in which subjects are matched and so can be used in a wide variety of situations.
-We demonstrated this in very different fields: our illustration was from epigenetics, our first data example was in linguistics and our second bridged sociology and economics.
-In both examples we have recovered differences, supported by well-documented evidence, and generated new hypotheses.
+We demonstrated this in very different fields: epigenetics, linguistics and bridging sociology and economics.
+In these examples we have recovered differences, supported by well-documented evidence, and generated new hypotheses.

 The software requires very little technical knowledge to employ, there are no tuning parameters, and the output can be presented in a simple, interpretable chart we called the residual persistence.
 This identifies the clusters and subjects that are poorly predicted, and allows interpretation of which other clusters they may share additional structure with.
 We suggest that the same approach may yield valuable insights when applied to other fields of interest, and that the results will generate hypotheses for further investigation through the application of additional, statistically robust, methods.